G (Giorgia album)

-G is the twelfth studio album by Italian singer-songwriter Giorgia, released on 7 November 2025 by the record label Michroponica, and distributed by Epic Records and Sony Music.
+G is the twelfth studio album by Italian singer-songwriter Giorgia, released on 7 November 2025 by the record label Michroponica, and distributed by Epic and Sony Music.

 The album was promoted by the single "La cura per me" which competed at the Sanremo Music Festival 2025, placing sixth in the final ranking and won the TIM Award.

 Background and composition

 After Giorgia's return to the music scene in 2023 with her eleventh studio album Blu and her participation in the 73th Sanremo Music Festival with the song "Parole dette male", she announced that she had returned to the recording studio to record new songs, without any intention of releasing a new record project.

 The album consists of eleven tracks, written and produced by various authors and producers including Davide Petrella, Dario Faini, Calcutta, Federica Abbate and Mara Sattei, with a second version of the song "La cura per me" in duet with Blanco, who wrote the song with Giorgia herself and producer Michelangelo.
 In an interview with Rolling Stone Italia, the singer explained the meaning of the album, stating that it is a continuation of her previous album Blu:"The Blu album was based on connecting the mind with the heart, with the soul.
 And here too there was a bit of a continuation of that concept.
 How do you unite the mind with the heart?
 The problem is that the mind manages everything, it feels like the soul.
 In my opinion, this album has everything, it has mind and soul.
 And perhaps the fact that I didn't write in the first person but chose the right words made the songs even more mine.
 I felt even more responsible for the choice. [...]
 I used to want to talk about war, about the world dying, about ecology.
 Now I think it's important to give a vision, the imprint of a good attitude.
 To try not to be prey to emotions, but to pass through them."